SettleMint

 The Asset Designer uses the asset classes, published instrument templates, and usable token factories configured for your system.
 DALP shows only asset classes that have at least one usable published template.

-If your system has exactly one available asset class, the wizard selects it for you and starts at template selection.
+If your system has exactly one available asset class, the wizard selects it and starts at template selection.

-System configurations commonly group templates into these classes:
+System configurations commonly group templates into the following classes.

 Asset classCommon templatesDescription